Nikeshbajaj/Machine_Learning_From_Scratch/README.md

 import matplotlib.pyplot as plt

 # Download trees.py and keep in current directory or give a path (if you know how to)
-from trees import ClassificationTree, RegressionTree
+~~#from trees import ClassificationTree, RegressionTree~~ from spkit.ml import ClassificationTree, RegressionTree

 # For examples
 from sklearn import datasets